florianwirth/PointAtMe/README.md

 ## Installation

-1. Ensure that you have an Oculus Rift at your disposal.
-Create an account in [Oculus](https://www.oculus.com/) and download the program [here](https://www.oculus.com/setup/).
+1. Ensure that you have an Oculus Rift and two Oculus Touch Controllers at your disposal.
+[Create an account](https://www.oculus.com/) in Oculus and download the program [here](https://www.oculus.com/setup/).
 Make sure that you download the program applicable to your Oculus device.

-2. Create an account in [Unity](https://unity.com/) and download a version of it (older versions can be found [here](https://unity3d.com/de/get-unity/download/archive)).
-This program was tested on Unity 2017.4.8, so we recommend using this.
+2. [Create an account](https://id.unity.com/conversations/3270558a-4b1e-48e9-8d68-e94bc58c04fe005f) in Unity and download a version of the Unity Editor.
+We recommend using the version Unity 2017.4.8 (this and other versions can be found [here](https://unity3d.com/get-unity/download/archive)).

 3. Download the files from this repository (for example as a zip in which case you can extract the files to your computer).